Fareed-Murtaza/commonSold/readme.txt

     ```bash
     git clone
-    cd rmi-react-frontend
+    cd commonSold
     ```

-2. Install the required packages by running the following command in the project root directory:
+2. Install nodemon by running the following command in the terminal:

     ```bash
-    npm install
+    sudo npm install -g --force nodemon
     ```

+3. Install the required packages by running the following command in the project root directory:

+    ```bash
+    npm i
+    ```

-3. Run server:
+4. Run server:

     ```
     node app.js